Totowa NJ Cocaine Charges Lawyer

 Cocaine Possession and Distribution Attorneys Passaic County, New Jersey

 At Del Sardo & Montanari, Michael J. Montanari is the Managing Partner who heads the Criminal Department.
-Michael has over 16 years of of experience handling criminal and drug charge cases including heroin possession and distribution, marijuana possession and distribution, and being under the influence of drugs in public.
+Michael has over 16 years of experience handling criminal and drug charge cases including heroin possession and distribution, marijuana possession and distribution, and being under the influence of drugs in public.
 He has earned an excellent reputation as a zealous advocate for his clients in and out of the courtroom.
 Michael has been honored with inclusion in the Super Lawyers Rising Stars List which is a very prestigious list of attorneys that is represented by 2.5% of all nominees.
 The attorneys are evaluated based on 12 indicators of peer recognition and professional achievement.

-With those type of accolades and a reputation across all courts in Passaic and Essex Counties, Del Sardo & Montanari prides themselves on deliver sound legal advice and one-on-one legal service.
+With those type of accolades and a reputation across all courts in Passaic and Essex Counties, Del Sardo & Montanari prides themselves on delivering sound legal advice and one-on-one legal service.
 Personal relationships with each individual client is necessary for our team of attorneys to be able to conduct extensive research, form a solid strategy, and execute in the courtroom.
-To discuss your case with one of our knowledgeable criminal defense attorneys today, contact our offices at 973-233-4396 or toll free at 888-877-7985 for a free consultation.
+To discuss your case with one of our knowledgeable criminal defense attorneys today, contact our offices at 973-233-4396 or toll-free at 888-877-7985 for a free consultation.
 You can also reach us via email via the intake form on our contact us page.